How to Strengthen and Improve Your Cardiovascular Health

 Can too much exercise be bad for your heart?

 As long as you use good judgment and listen to your body, it’s difficult to over-exercise in terms of your heart health.
 Fatigue or soreness that lasts longer than a day or two after heart exercise is an indication that you have overdone it.
 Any lasting pain could be the result of injury and should be addressed.
-This is more likely to occur in a joint than to manifest itself in your heart muscle.
+Depending on where the pain is, there are a variety of treatment options you can try.
+For example, if your elbow is injured, a Kunto Elbow Compression Sleeve might be a good idea.
+However, if you think your injury may be something more serious, visit a doctor.
 It’s a good idea to consult your doctor before beginning a major exercise regimen.

 Support Heart Health with Nature’s Sunshine Products